Smart Tips for Small Bathroom Renovations

 While a large vanity is an ideal storage solution, they’re not ideal for small bathrooms.
 They can easily take up as much room as a bath, and if it came down to having a large vanity or a bath, I know what I would choose… And, when it comes time to sell your home, most buyers will also rather have a bath.

-Thus, it pays to choose a space-saving option when choosing a vanity.
+Thus, it pays to choose a space-saving option when choosing a bathroom vanity.
 There are a few choices to consider, namely a wall-hung basin, a pedestal basin, or, for maximum space savings, a corner basin.

 Pedestal basins, corner basins, and wall-hung basins are void of a vanity unit and comprise only the basin.
 This format allows for more floor space, therefore maximising existing space.
 If a vanity unit is a must, a compact wall-hung vanity is the best choice.
 It retains floor space below, making the area appear larger than it is, which is also a great place to store storage baskets.

-Choosing a compact wall-hung vanity such as our Asha Vanity Unit or, better yet, a wall-hung basin with a built-in towel holder and soap dish is also a smart choice for small bathrooms.
+Choosing a compact wall-hung vanity, such as our Asha Vanity Unit or, better yet, a wall-hung basin with a built-in towel holder and soap dish, is also a smart choice for small bathrooms.
 It means you can do away with needing a larger vanity and a towel rack.
 Perfect examples of wall-hung basins include our Cube Wall Basin Left-Hand Bowl, Gemelli Compact, Quado Compact, and Bailey Wall Basin Left-Hand Bowl.

 View our entire vanity range.